A processor is used to modify the Samplers in their scope.

 Result Status Action Handler allows the user to stop the thread or the whole test if the user request failed.

 In Result Status Action Handle Pane, choose Stop Test Now.
 This selection will stop the test if JMeter get the error from server response.

 Open the HTTP Request Panel.
 Enter "abc" to the Path field.

-When you enter "abc" to the path, JMeter will create URL request to Google server: http://www.google.com/abc.
+When you enter "abc" to the path, JMeter will create a URL request to Google server: http://www.google.com/abc.
 This URL doesn't exist on Google server.
-It is wrong URL request so Google server will return error.
+It is wrong URL request so Google server will return an error.

 Step 5) Add View Result Tree

 Right Click Thread Group -> Add -> Listener -> View Result Tree